akarzim/dotfiles/README.md

 ## Usage

 Add support for other dotfiles by editing `init.zsh`.
-You have two functions at your disposal:
+You have three functions at your disposal:

 - `link SOURCE [DOTFILE]` to create a symlink from `SOURCE` to `DOTFILE`
 - `copy SOURCE [DOTFILE]` to copy the `SOURCE` file to the `DOTFILE` destination
+- `decipher SOURCE [DOTFILE]` to copy an encrypted `SOURCE` file to the `DOTFILE` destination

 NOTE: The last argument is optional.
 If it is missing, it will be forged from
       the file name `SOURCE` prefixed with a period.

 ## Roadmap

 See the [open issues](https://github.com/akarizm/dotfiles/issues) for a list of proposed features (and known issues).

 ## Contributing

 Contributions are what make the open source community such an amazing place to be learn, inspire, and create.
 Any contributions you make are **greatly appreciated**.

 1. Fork the Project
 2. Create your Feature Branch (`git checkout -b feature/AmazingFeature`)